 These eLearning statistics will shape this year and our efforts in the employee training industry

 With a global pandemic leading to lockdowns and financial struggles in 2020, companies had to pivot fast.
-Due to the wide array of changes and challenges, companies in 2020 had to look for training that was quick to deploy, effective, and affordable.
-As we move into 2021, these are 36 eLearning statistics that will shape this year and our efforts in the employee training industry.
+Due to the wide array of changes and challenges, companies had to look for training that was quick to deploy, effective, and affordable.
+As we move into the future, these are 36 eLearning statistics that will shape this year and our efforts in the employee training industry.

-When it comes to workforce statistics in 2021, one thing is for sure: 2020 was a roller coaster of a year.
+When it comes to workforce statistics, one thing is for sure: 2020 was a roller coaster of a year.
 The growth of online learning was already exploding when partial and full shut-downs sent many employees home to work remotely.